 5: The Abandoned Village of Mandres-la-Côte

-A Place Out of Time The abandoned village of Mandres-la-Côte , located in the heart of Haute-Marne, is a group of houses deserted for several decades.
-This site offers a total immersion in a bygone past.
+A Place Out of Time: The abandoned village of Mandres-la-Côte , located in the heart of the Haute-Marne region, is a collection of houses deserted for several decades.
+This site offers a total immersion in a bygone era.

 Site Features